About the broad match keywords campaign setting

 Enabling the broad match campaign setting will affect existing keyword prioritization rules within an account.

 • All keywords will be converted to broad match.
-Keywords in a campaign with this setting will be prioritized, from a keyword prioritization perspective, as if both a broad match and an exact match version of the keyword was present.
+Keywords in a campaign with this setting will be prioritized, from a keyword prioritization perspective, as if both broad match and an exact match version of the keywords are present.

 • If you have the same keyword in exact match in a separate campaign, the keyword with the highest Ad Rank will be sent to the auction.